mail2thota/ansible_provision/nginx/README.md

 ### OPTION 1 - executing script with out any argument

    create repos folder under /usr/share/.
-Download and copy all required repositories to /usr/share/repos prior to executing the script.
+Download and copy all required repositories to /usr/share/repos and set the PROXY_URL param prior to executing the script

   ```